VictorSolano/speech-dialog/README.md

     $ cf login -u <your-Bluemix-ID>
     ```

-  5. Create the Dialog service in Bluemix by running the following command:
+  5. Create the Dialog & Speech services in Bluemix by running the following commands:

     ```sh
     $ cf create-service dialog standard dialog-service
+    $ cf create-service speech_to_text standard stt-service
+    $ cf create-service text_to_speech standard tts-service
     ```

   6. Push it live by running the following command: